rodericklr/forest_patch/README.md

 ---
 ## **Demo**
 ### **Method 1: Four-Directional Forest Boundary Detection**
-This algorithm is designed for forest gradient queries in binary images of forest distribution.
+This algorithm is designed for forest gradient queries using binary images of forest distribution.
 It calculates the distance of each forest pixel to the nearest border in four fundamental directions: east, south, west, and north.
-By processing images along these four directions, the algorithm precisely determines the proximity of each forest pixel to the nearest edge in its respective direction, enabling a comprehensive quantitative analysis of forest edge characteristics.
+By processing images in these four directions, the algorithm determines the proximity of each forest pixel to the nearest edge in its respective direction, enabling a comprehensive quantitative analysis of forest edge features.

-Compared to traditional complex algorithms used for locating forest edges and internal gradient positions, this approach effectively reduces computational redundancy.
+Moreover, this method overcomes the computational redundancy caused by traditional complex algorithms for locating forest edges and internal gradient positions.
-Its streamlined design allows users to directly query gradient distances in individual directions or identify the minimum edge-to-interior gradient distance among all four directions.
+It allows users to efficiently query the distance to the nearest edge in a specific direction or identify the minimum edge-to-internal gradient distance among the four directions, facilitating ecological process-related studies.
-This enhances efficiency and facilitates ecological research related to forest edge dynamics and spatial processes.

 ![img/img1.jpg](img/img1.jpg)
 **Figure 1**: Computation Results of Method 1

 ### **Method 2: Distributed fragment connectivity identification (DFCI)**
 The Distributed Fragment Connectivity Identification (DFCI) algorithm is designed to efficiently identify and analyze forest patches across large,